copperspice/cs_libguarded/README.md

 ### Introduction

-The libGuarded library is a standalone header-only library for multithreaded programming.
+The libGuarded library is a standalone header-only library to make correct and deadlock free multithreaded programming easier.

-This library provides templated classes which prevent race conditions by controlling access to shared data.
-Existing multithreading primitives like mutexes and locks are only bound to the protected data by conventions.
-This makes it very easy to introduce bugs in your code by forgetting to use the right locks before accessing a block of data.
-The idea of this library is to tie the data and the locks in a type safe interface that only allows correct usage.
+The basic idea is to put the knowledge of what locking mechanism belongs to what data into the type system.
+Incorrect usage will result in compiler errors instead of runtime errors.

 ### System Requirements